Army-man-gif/HeritageScope/README.md

 | F14 | Reward system for user input | Part-develop (Enhanced functionality) | Not completed | May not be done, left to last. |
 | F15 | Additional resources for areas. | Excluded from first prototype (Future development) | Not Completed |May not be done, left to last. |
 | F16 | Interactive snapshot of visualisation map / simulation dynamic to user’s filter and selected choices. | Part-develop (Enhanced functionality) | Completed | Isaac |

+In terms of text to speech, this was not done for colour blind modes and user feedback forms as these features were integrated too late for the TTS to be applied.

 ### Additions to our original feature list:
 - Site Status Overlay (Karlie) : A risk overlay that fetches heritage site status (visitor pressure, weather condition, risk level) from a Spring Boot REST API supported by PostgreSQL, displaying red/amber/green circles on the map to show at-risk sites.
 Built as an extension of F-1.